Foods to relieve cough and cold

 How to use:

-• Add honey to your hot tea to enhance its soothing effects and provide relief.
+• Adding honey to hot tea may enhance its soothing effects and provide temporary relief from throat irritation.

-• Green tea, rich in antioxidants, is also beneficial.
+• Green tea, rich in antioxidants, may help support the immune system and overall health.

 • Drinking hot tea throughout the day keeps you hydrated.